 ASOR Advocate

-I pledge to be a passionate advocate and vigorous spokesperson for ASOR’s Mission, programs, work, governance, and members, and for the organization itself.
+I will strive to be a passionate advocate and vigorous spokesperson for ASOR’s Mission, programs, work, governance, and members, and for the organization itself.

 Understanding of the Organization

-Concurrent with beginning my tenure on the Board, I pledge to study the ASOR website and all other materials provided to me, including the ASOR Bylaws and Policies, to gain a thorough understanding of the organization, its Mission, its operations, and its governance.
+Concurrent with beginning my tenure on the Board, I will study the ASOR website and all other materials provided to me, including the ASOR Bylaws and Policies, to gain a thorough understanding of the organization, its Mission, its operations, and its governance.
+During my time on the Board, I will stay current in my understanding of ASOR’s work and the issues facing the organization.

 Attendance at Board of Trustee Meetings

-I pledge to attend and actively participate in all regularly scheduled Board meetings except in the case of a family or business emergency.
-I further pledge to prepare for all Board meetings by reviewing the Committee reports and other materials posted on the ASOR website in advance of the Board meetings.
-I also pledge to cast my votes in a manner reflecting the best interests of the organization.
-Between Board meetings, I will stay current in my understanding of ASOR’s work and the issues facing the organization.
+I will strive to attend and actively participate in all regularly scheduled Board meetings except in the case of a family or business emergency.
+I further agree to prepare for all Board meetings by reviewing the Committee reports and other materials posted on the ASOR website in advance of the Board meetings.
+I also agree that I will cast my votes in a manner reflecting the best interests of the organization.

 Role as a Board Member

-I understand my role as a Board member is to set organizational policy and hold management accountable to such policy in accordance with the ASOR Bylaws and Policies.
-As a representative of ASOR and the Board, I pledge to conduct myself in an appropriate and professional manner and work actively to complete any tasks assigned to me.
-I also pledge to identify and nominate viable Trustee candidates, Officer candidates, and standing and ad hoc committee members.
-I further pledge not to interfere with ASOR management by contacting ASOR employees directly without the knowledge and permission of the Executive Director or President.
+I understand my role as a Board member is to set organizational policy and hold ASOR's Officers and Executive Director accountable to such policy in accordance with the ASOR Bylaws and Policies.
+As a representative of ASOR and the Board, I will strive to conduct myself in an appropriate and professional manner and work actively to complete any tasks assigned to me.
+I also will work to identify and nominate viable Trustee candidates, Officer candidates, and standing and ad hoc committee members.
+I further agree to refrain from contacting ASOR staff with requests or matters of concern that might interfere with their work and tasks as assigned by the Executive Director.

 Committee Participation

-I pledge to be an active member of any ASOR standing, ad hoc, or unofficial working committee to which I am elected or appointed or for which I volunteer.
+I will be an active member of any ASOR standing, ad hoc, or unofficial working committee to which I am elected or appointed or for which I volunteer.

 Confidentiality

-I pledge to keep Board matters confidential, and not discuss them with non- Board members.
+I will keep Board matters confidential, and not discuss them with non- Board members.

-Duty of Obedience
+Legal and Ethical Obligations

-I pledge to abide by the ASOR Articles of Incorporation, ASOR Bylaws, ASOR Policies and procedures (both formal and informal), and all applicable federal, state, and local laws and regulations governing the organization.
+I will abide by the ASOR Articles of Incorporation, ASOR Bylaws, ASOR Policies and procedures (both formal and informal), and all applicable federal, state, and local laws and regulations governing the organization.

 Financial Commitment/Fundraising

-I pledge to make annual financial contributions to ASOR.
-I understand that ASOR Individual and Institutional Members strive to contribute at least $500 per fiscal year, and ASOR Board-appointed Trustees strive to contribute $5000 or more per fiscal year.
-I further pledge to solicit others to join ASOR and/or make financial contributions to the organization.
+I will make annual financial contributions to ASOR.
+I understand that ASOR Individual and Institutional Trustees strive to contribute at least $500 per fiscal year, and ASOR Board-appointed Trustees strive to contribute $5000 or more per fiscal year.
+I further agree to solicit others to join ASOR and/or make financial contributions to the organization.

 Conflict of Interest

-I pledge to abide by the ASOR Conflict of Interest Policy, and file the annual disclosure form on a timely basis so management will be aware of any potential conflicts of interest.
+I will abide by the ASOR Conflict of Interest Policy, and file the annual disclosure form on a timely basis so ASOR's Officers and Executive Director will be aware of any potential conflicts of interest.

 Notification and Response (on-going)

 I agree to accept notices and other Board materials via email or through the ASOR website.
 I also agree to meet electronically or over the Internet should such be required.
-I understand that it is my responsibility to stay in touch with ASOR management and other Board members.
-If ASOR management or another Board member contacts me, I pledge to respond in a timely and professional manner.
+I understand that it is my responsibility to stay in touch with ASOR's Officers, Executive Director, and other Board members.
+If ASOR's Officers, Executive Director, or another Board member contacts me, I will strive to respond in a timely and professional manner.

 UNDERSTOOD AND AGREED:

-Signed Date
+Signature Date